-Cambodia has two seasons.
-The rainy season runs from May to October, when there is often a heavy rain shower in the afternoon.
+Vietnam has two seasons.
+The rainy season runs from May to October, where during rainstorms life can be completely disrupted.
 This is also the hurricane season, so it is best to visit Vietnam from November to April.
-It is best to visit Cambodia from December to April.
-The temperature is tropically warm all year round and fluctuates from just below to above 30 degrees.
-In high altitude areas it is logically a bit fresher and especially in the evening it may be necessary to put on a jacket or coat.
+The months February to April are the warmest months, around 35 °C. In high altitude areas it is logically a bit fresher and especially in the evening it may be necessary to put on a jacket or coat.
 More information about the weather can be found here.